collab-corp/formatter/README.md

 ```
 Very similiar to laravel validation right?
 When defining the formatters,use the name of the input in the request as the key and the value being the formatter(s) you want to run on that input.
-Seperate each method with a pipe character `|`.
+Just like laravel rules, seperate each method with a pipe character `|`.
-If the formatter method you want to call needs parameters then specify paramter input with a colon `:` then pass the parameters in a comma delimited list in the order that the method accepts them, refer to the methods  section to see what <a href="#methods">methods</a> require/accept parameters.
+If the formatter method you want to call needs parameters then specify parameter input with a colon `:` then pass the parameters in a comma delimited list in the order that the method accepts them, refer to the methods  section to see what <a href="#methods">methods</a> require/accept parameters.

 `ex: add:2,2`